Thanos-png/ecs/README.md

 ## Features
 * Login securely with your credentials
 * Fetch and save student data to a file
-* Optional search by student ID or name
+* Optional search by student ID or name (coming soon)
 * CLI-friendly with argument parsing

 ## Requirements